-Alternatively, the Authority may arrange forward starting loans during 2017/18, where the interest rate is fixed in advance, but the cash is received in later years.
+Alternatively, the Authority may arrange forward starting loans during 2018/19, where the interest rate is fixed in advance, but the cash is received in later years.
 This would enable certainty of cost to be achieved without suffering a cost of carry in the intervening period.

-In addition, the Council may borrow for short periods of time (normally for up to one month) to cover unexpected cash flow shortages.
+In addition, the Council may borrow for short periods of time to cover unexpected cash flow shortages.